 Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch close to the camera at the end.

-This bathroom is large with two sinks on one side (doubling) and a toilet and a bidet opposite the sinks in a glancingly symmetrical arrangement.
+Room 237's bathroom is large with two sinks on one side (doubling) and a toilet and a bidet opposite the sinks in a glancingly symmetrical arrangement.
 The door is set into the same style of arched frame as observed above the sinks, the toilets and the bath.
-The mirror of the vanity in the Torrance's bedroom is the same cloud shape as seen in the bathroom.
+The mirror of the vanity in the Torrance's bedroom in Suite 3 is the same cloud shape as seen in the bathroom.

 For the purposes of The Shining, this is its rainbow room.